 This computer isn’t linked to any Dropbox account…

-Paste the link provided into your desktop web browser, and then login with your account information.
-Once logged in, check your terminal again.
+Paste the link provided into your desktop web browser and log in with your account information.
+Once logged in, recheck your terminal.
 You should see the following:

-At this time, your files are being synced to the Dropbox folder that was created in the home folder of your current user.
+At this time, your files are being synced to the Dropbox folder created in your current user’s home folder.
 This can take a while, depending on how many files you have.

 Now verify that your files were all synced:

 Next, we will download the command line management script.
 This script requires Python, so make sure you have it installed.
 You can see if Python is installed with